jeradkinggeo/erddap2agol/README.md

 **erddap2agol will be ready for use December 2024**<br />

 ## What to expect
-* Your ERDDAP data will be available in three product levels
+* Your ERDDAP data will be available in three product levels.
 - NRT: 7 day moving window.
 (L1)
 - Historical: Updated weekly, contains all data.
 (L2)
 - QC Historical: QC Flags, low quality records removed.
 (L3) <br />

-* Multiple install options
+* Multiple install options.
-- Install directly from an AGOL notebook
+- Install directly from an AGOL notebook.
-- Build AGOL environment locally <br />
+- Build AGOL environment locally. <br />

 * Monitor your ERDDAP collection with generated update logs